-Name Description Scheduled Lite The relationship between MPFR and Scheduled Lite is the ability to utilise updated Causer Pays system.
-It's a soft relationship in the sense that neither one 'must' precede the other.
+Name Description Scheduled Lite The relationship between FPP and Scheduled Lite is the ability to utilise the new Frequency Performance Payments system. • It's a soft relationship in the sense that neither one 'must' precede the other.
 Rather, it would be efficient to align the development of Causer Pays replacement with all reforms that need it to the extent possible.
 Integrating Energy Storage It is likely that Causer Pays arrangements for Hybrid systems will need to be amended as part of the IES rule implementation.